Privacy Notice

 Major changes to our Privacy policy or the purposes for which we process your information

-Where we make major changes to our Privacy policy or intend to use your information for a new purpose or a different purpose than the purposes for which we originally collected it, we will notify you by email (where possible) or by posting a notice on our website.
+When we make major changes to our Privacy policy or intend to use your information for a new purpose or a different purpose than the purposes for which we originally collected it, we will update our privacy notices.

 We will provide you with the information about the change in question and the purpose and any other relevant information before we use your information for that new purpose.